 This also applies if you are receiving (i.e. indirect-incoming) the genetic material from another user.
 You need to ensure, as part of your due diligence obligation, that if you are receiving genetic material from a collaborating institute, they can provide documentation of the legality of access to those resources (i.e. PIC and MATs, if available).
 If you are receiving material from a collaborator/external source, do so through an MTA-incoming form.

 The signing of the MTA-outgoing by Kiel University is carried out by legal representation of Kiel University (through the Nagoya Protocol office) and the user of the genetic resources (i.e. Researcher).
 Any changes in the content of the MTA must be coordinated and approved by the Nagoya Protocol Compliance Officer at Kiel University.

-Germany can impose regulatory offenses of up to 50,000 EUR if found non-compliant with the regulation.
+Authorities in Germany already imposed the first regulatory offense in 2021 to a University found non-compliant with the EU ABS regulation.
+These fines can amount of up to 50,000 EUR depending on the severity of the infringement.
 Furthermore, the genetic material can be seized/confiscated and utilization stopped (i.e. research project).
 In Countries like Brazil and India researchers have gone to jail for violating national laws.
 Malaysia might decide to ban a group of researchers from entering the Country after not being able to prove they legally acquired a new species of tarantula which they recently published on a peer-reviewed journal.

 In case of questions or concerns, you can email the Nagoya Protocol Compliance Officer at Kiel University.